JCSDA/jedi-docs/docs/developer/building_and_testing/adding_a_test.rst

                   ARGS    "testinput/interfaces.yaml"
                   LIBS    qg )

 The TARGET option defines the name of the test.
 The use of TARGET, as opposed to COMMAND, tells CMake to compile the executable before running it.
-So, this requires that we specify the executable with the SOURCES argument, as shown.
+This requires that we specify the executable with the SOURCES argument, as shown.

 The configuration file is specified using the ARGS argument to :code:`ecbuild_add_test()`.
 This will be implemented as a command-line argument to the executable as described in :ref:`Manual Execution <manual-testing>`.
 The LIBS argument specifies the relevant source code through a previous call to :code:`ecbuild_add_library()`.